viniciusam/job-queue/README.md

     npm start
 ```

 It will create a web server that listens on port 3000.
-You can acces it on:
+You can access it on:
 ```
 http://localhost:3000
 ```

-The npm start command uses a tool called nodemon, that reloads the server every time a file is changed.
-This is useful for development purposes.
+The server watches for file changes and use gulp to build the client assets.